-- A. APPLYING MEMBER -An Applying Member may have the right to participate in ISA events, receive ISA communications, have access to ISA programs, and may attend ISA meetings but shall not have the right to vote.
-An ISA Member will remain as such until all requirements of a Provisional Member are met.
-If all requirements have been completed and submitted to the ISA 30 days prior to an ISA Biennial General Meeting (BGM-held on even years at a ISA WSG), the Applying Member may be included in the meeting's agenda for vote to upgrade to Provisional Member status. - B. PROVISIONAL MEMBER An approved Provisional Member may have the right to vote at ISA meetings, may participate in ISA events, receive ISA communications and have access to ISA programs.
-An ISA Provisional Member will remain as such until all requirements of a Full Member are met.
-If all requirements have been completed and submitted to the ISA 30 days prior to an ISA BGM, the Provisional Member may be included in the meeting's agenda for vote to upgrade to Full Member status. - C. FULL MEMBER Once voted at an ISA BGM, a Full Member receives full recognition by the ISA.
+- A. APPLYING MEMBER An Applying Member has submitted all required application material to the ISA and has had their application approved by the ISA Executive Committee (EC).
+All Applying Members are subject to ratification as such at an Annual General Meeting (AGM).
+An Applying Member may have the right to participate in ISA events, receive ISA communications, have access to ISA programs, and may attend ISA meetings but shall not have the right to vote.
+An Applying Member will remain as such until all requirements of a Provisional Member are met.
+If all requirements have been completed and submitted to the ISA 30 days prior to an AGM, the Applying Member may be included in the meeting's agenda for vote to upgrade to Provisional Member status. - B. PROVISIONAL MEMBER An approved Provisional Member may have the right to vote at ISA meetings, may participate in ISA events, receive ISA communications and have access to ISA programs.
+A Provisional Member will remain as such until all requirements of a Full Member are met.
+If all requirements have been completed and submitted to the ISA 30 days prior to an ISA AGM, the Provisional Member may be included in the meeting's agenda for vote to upgrade to Full Member status. - C. FULL MEMBER Once voted at an ISA AGM, a Full Member receives full recognition by the ISA.
 A Full Member shall continue to pay its annual fees, submit yearly activity reports, maintain communication with the ISA and abide by the ISA Constitution and Rulebook in order to maintain its status.

 III.
-ISA Participating vs. Non Participating Members
+ISA Participating vs. Non-Participating Members